DRAG

 How do I cancel a subscription?

 To cancel, you must go to the relevant office with your documents and file a cancellation request.
-The deposit is refunded to your bank account after cancellation.
+The deposit is refunded to your bank account (IBAN) shortly after cancellation.

 Comments